imagej/imagej.github.io/_pages/develop/coding-style.md

 ## Cleverness

-Because a large number of developers study the ImageJ2 codebase, and it provides many examples of use, we try to provide [easy to understand, maintainable code](http://www.daedtech.com/writing-maintainable-code-demands-creativity).
+Because a large number of developers study the SciJava codebase, and it provides many examples of use, we try to provide [easy to understand, maintainable code](http://www.daedtech.com/writing-maintainable-code-demands-creativity).
 We avoid "clever" or obfuscated solutions to problems, since such code tends to be much harder to understand.

 ## SCM history